 How to Earn United MileagePlus Miles

-Before you get started, it's important to ensure you've signed up for a free United MileagePlus account.
+Before you can book United award flights, you need to earn United miles.
+To do that, ensure you've signed up for a free United MileagePlus account.
 If you haven't yet, you can do that here.
 This will be where all your United miles go, so you can use them to book award flights.
-You can use AwardWallet to track your account for new miles you earn, bookings you make, and more.
+You can use AwardWallet to track your United account for new miles you earn, bookings you make, and more.

-When it comes to earning miles, you have a lot of options.
-Let's look at each of them.
+When it comes to earning miles, you have many options.
+Let's review each one.

 United personal credit cards

-This entry-level card earns 20,000 bonus miles after you spend $1,000 on purchases in the first 3 months your account is open.
+The entry-level United Gateway Card earns 30,000 bonus miles after you spend $1,000 on purchases in the first 3 months your account is open.
+Plus, 0% intro APR for 12 months from account opening on purchases (then, a Variable APR of 20.49% - 28.99% will apply).
 Here's how you'll earn United miles when using this $0-annual fee card:

 - 2 miles per $1 spent on United® purchases

-- 2 miles per $1 spent on local transit and commuting
+- 2 miles per $1 spent at gas stations, on local transit and commuting

 - 1 mile per $1 spent on all other purchases

-- Free first checked bag for you and a companion
+- First checked bag free for you and a companion

 - Two United Club one-time passes each year

-- Up to $100 TSA PreCheck or Global Entry fee application credit
+- Up to $120 TSA PreCheck, NEXUS, or Global Entry fee application credit

 - Earn up to 1,000 Premier Qualifying Points toward United status through credit card spending